oceanprotocol/ocean-node/docs/env.md

 - `P2P_MAXDIALQUEUELENGTH`: Maximum number of dials that may be queued at once before new dial requests are rejected.
 Defaults to `500` (libp2p's own default).
 - `P2P_ENABLE_UPNP`: Enable UPNP gateway discovery.
 Default: `True`
 - `P2P_ENABLE_AUTONAT`: Enable AutoNAT discovery.
 Default: `True`
 - `P2P_ENABLE_CIRCUIT_RELAY_SERVER`: Enable Circuit Relay Server.
 It will help the network but increase your bandwidth usage.
-Should be disabled for edge nodes.
+It should be disabled for edge nodes.
 Default: `False`
 - `P2P_ENABLE_CIRCUIT_RELAY_CLIENT`: Enable the Circuit Relay client, i.e. let this node reserve a slot on relay servers so unreachable peers can be dialled through them.
 Needed by a node behind a NAT it cannot open a port on.
 Default: `False`
 - `P2P_CIRCUIT_RELAYS`: Numbers of relay servers.
 Default: `0`
 - `P2P_BOOTSTRAP_NODES` : List of bootstrap nodes.
-Defults to OPF nodes.
+Defaults to OPF nodes.
 Example: ["/dns4/node3.oceanprotocol.com/tcp/9000/p2p/"]
 - `P2P_BOOTSTRAP_TIMEOUT` : How long to wait before discovering bootstrap nodes.
 In ms. Default: `10000` ms
 - `P2P_BOOTSTRAP_TAGNAME` : Tag a bootstrap peer with this name before "discovering" it.
 Default: 'bootstrap'
 - `P2P_BOOTSTRAP_TAGVALUE` : The bootstrap peer tag will have this value.
 Default: `50`